 5. HEO found this testimony online, and though they don't mention essential oil usage, the diet aspect of autoimmune disease is very a important consideration:I have been on the [Wahls Foundation] food plan 100% since the New Year when I received the lecture link from a friend.
 My story is extremely similar to that of Dr. Wahl's, diagnosed RRMS in 1998 through optic neuritis, cane use by 2004, transitioned to SPMS immediately following the birth of my son in late 2006 and have now been chair bound in a recliner seat and wheelchair.
 I had eaten a pretty healthy diet by typical standards but can completely follow the logic of having different needs to nutritionally correct my system.
 Week 1 was great, week 2 was not (maybe detox time?) and week 3 has been good again!
 Thankfully, my husband is 110% supportive and has embraced every detail, even though it has increased his food prep work load.
 I recently began preparing to start Gilenya, in hopes of some improvement, but after a history with Avonex, Rebif and Tysabri, I really wasn’t looking forward to more drugs.
 Now the drug is on a definite HOLD!
 My strength is better, and I have been able to get myself up to a standing position from my chair and then to sit on my walker at home for transport.
 I also take time to stand at my Extend-A-Hand grab bar, and am doing it with much greater strength.
 My son has never known his mom to walk, so all my motivation is behind this!
 Thank you so much, Dr. Wahls!

-6. I wanted to let you know that I ordered the MS BLEND for my mother-in-law who has been suffering a great deal with Multiple Sclerosis and has been frequenting the hospital due to pain.
-The first night she applied the oil, she said she was FINALLY able to get a good night's sleep!
+6. I wanted to let you know that I ordered the MS BLEND (below) for my mother-in-law who has been suffering a great deal with Multiple Sclerosis and has been frequenting the hospital due to pain.
+The first night she applied the oil on her spine, she said she was FINALLY able to get a good night's sleep!
 She couldn't believe the relief that came with the blend (she also said it's a pleasant smell).
 Thank You for all that you do! - Nicole R.

 7. I'm a massage therapist, and this combination works wonderfully for tight muscles.
 PEPPERMINT, EUCALYPTUS, CAJEPUT and BIRCH.
 This seems to help relax the nerve fibers. - Linda W.